-Slide Notes File>save as; to save the whole file.
+ide Notes File>save as; to save the whole file.
 Saving & Exporting View wireframe by hitting W, these lines all the little triangles that make up this model.
 We refer to the triangles as polygons or polys for short.
 The more polys, the more detail and the larger file size.
 If we have too many polys they make our printer travel really slowly and sort of stutter a bit, as it makes lots of tiny moves.
 This leads to lower quality, and longer print times, so it's good to have a balance between detail and the number of polys.
-To export for printing or to take it into another software click on model, file>export Choose STL (ACSII Format) For printing: Export!
-For editing later: Save!
-Reducing resolution Once you have edited your model, it's often handy to be able to come back and edit it, again, later on, or to be able to take it out of Meshmixer so you can use it in a different program, for example your slicing software for 3D printing.
+To export for printing or to take it into another software click on model, file>export Choose STL (ACSII Format) • For printing: Export!
+Once you have edited your model, it's often handy to be able to come back and edit it, again, later on, or to be able to take it out of Meshmixer so you can use it in a differe program, for example your slicing software for 3D printing.
 To do these things we use the Save and Export functions.
 To use your model in another program, click on the object you want and go file>export.
 For 3D prints, save it as an STL ASCII Format.
 Give it a name and hit save.
-This process will only export the selected model, so if you want to export more than one, it's recommended you combine them first using the Boolean Union.
-To save the whole project file so you can come back and edit it later, use File>Save As Like with any file, it's a good idea to save your progress regularly, and to save versions before you make major changes so that you can always go back and revisit it. <section-header><section-header><section-header><section-header><section-header><section-header><section-header><section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header></section-header> We've only done one kind of model making today, There are other kinds suited to different tasks.
+This process will only export the selected model, so if you want to export more than one, it's recommended you combine them first usi the Boolean Union.
+To save the whole project file so you can come back and edit it later use File>Save As Like with any file, it's a good idea to save your progress regularly, ar to save versions before you make major changes so that you can always go back and revisit it.
+Other ways to make a model: CCURATE OBJECTS Schonal filted parts.
+Intrinsinate disjects.
+Tools, clother control of the cont We've only done one kind of model making today, There are other kinds suited to different tasks.
 HOMEWORK Keep working on your models!
 Install PrusaSlicer